SylviaOne/Repo-hub/README.md

-## What is bread's favorite number?
-Leaven.
+## What do you call two guys hanging out by your window?
+Kurt & Rod.